Halloween: Let Them Eat Candy—But How Much?En Español (Spanish Version)

 - Let your child pick 10 favorite pieces to keep.
 Donate the rest of the candy to a senior citizen center, shelter, or some other charitable organization.

 - Let your child pick out two or three pieces of candy to have each day.
-You will probably have to deal with a little whining and begging in the first few days, but stick to your guidelines and she will adjust.
+You will probably have to deal with a little whining and begging in the first few days, but stick to your guidelines.

 - Let your child pick a set amount of candy for the week.
 Once the week's allotment is gone, do not let your child fish back in the bag for more.